1. What is “Registration of Mission Staff” and what is “Registration of Delegates for Meetings”?

-All personnel of the Permanent Missions/Observer Offices and specialized agencies, as well as their families and household employees, have to be registered with the Protocol and Liaison Service so that their information can be processed and communicated in a timely manner to the Host Country.
+All personnel of the Permanent Missions/Observer Offices and Specialized Agencies, as well as their families and household employees, have to be registered with the Protocol and Liaison Service so that their information can be processed and communicated in a timely manner to the Host Country.

-You should be accredited if:
+You should be registered as a Delegate for Meetings if:

-You should be registered if:
+You should be registered as a Mission Staff if:

 · You are a full time member of the mission/office personnel – diplomatic or clerical.